LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Enforce IAM authorization for DB and securely store credentials in AWS Secrets Manager
   * RDS Prosy is never publicly accessible (must be accessed via VPC)

+#### Aurora:
+  * MySQL or Postgres
+  * Better performance than RDS version
+  * Lower price
+  * At rest encryption via KMS
+  * 2 copies in each AZ, with a minimum of 3 AZ => 6 copies
+  * Shareable snapshots with other accounts
+  * Replicas: MySQL, Postgres, or Aurora
+  * Replicas can autoscale
+  * Cross region replication (< 1 second) support available
+    * Aurora Global: multi region (up to 5)
+    * Aurora Cloning: copy of production (faster than a snapshot)
+  * Aurora multimaster (for write failover/high write availability)
+  * Aurora serverless for cost effective option (pay per second) for infrequent, intermittent or unpredictable workloads
+  * Automated backups
+  * Automated failover with Aurora replicas
+    * Fail over tiers: lowest ranking number first, then greatest size
+  * Aurora ML: ML using SageMaker and Comprehend on Aurora

 #### Amazon Redshift:
   * fully managed, scalable cloud data warehouse, columnar instead of row based (no Multi-AZ, based on Postgres, No OLTP, but OLAP)
   * Can be server less or use cluster(s)